Today I’m going to show you exactly how to get the biggest hotel injury settlement in 2023.

 Tip: The valet company is usually a different company than the hotel.
 They generally have a different insurance company.
 A claim should be made with the valet company.

-Does an injured person’s marital status affect an injury claim against a Florida hotel?
+Does an injured person’s marital status affect an injury claim against a hotel?